vuthuyduong/dnabarcoder/README.md

 - To get sequence variation with different taxonomic groups:

-../../dnabarcoder.py variation -i moldITS.fasta -c moldITS.current.classification -p 3,4,5,6,7  -mc 400
+../../dnabarcoder.py variation -i moldITS.fasta -c moldITS.current.classification -p 3,4,5,6,7  -ml 400

-Here the minimum BLAST alignment length mc is set to 400 as 95% of the barcodes have a length of more than 400bp.
+Here the minimum BLAST alignment length ml is set to 400 as 95% of the barcodes have a length of more than 400bp.
+For short sequences like ITS1 or ITS2, ml should be set to smaller such as 50.

 - To compute a similarity matrix for the barcodes:

-../../dnabarcoder.py sim -i filamentousfungalITS.fasta -mc 400
+../../dnabarcoder.py sim -i filamentousfungalITS.fasta -ml 400

+The output is given in the file dnabarcoder/filamentousfungalITS.sim

 ## Visualization

 The second component of dnabarcoder is to visualize the sequences-based 2D/3D “embeddings” using Matplotlib.
 Sequences’ coordinates are computed using LargeVis.
 Together with sequence distribution and variation, visu-alization helped evaluate the predicted similarity cut-offs and classifi-cation results.

-../../dnabarcoder.py visualize -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 3 -mc 400
+../../dnabarcoder.py visualize -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 3 -ml 400 -sim dnabarcoder/filamentousfungalITS.sim

+If the simmatrix is not given, dnabarcoder will compute it and save it in the file dnabarcoder/filamentousfungalITS.sim.

 Here the sequences are colored by on the taxa at the position 3 (the class level) in the classification file.

 We can also visualize the sequences using [DIVE](https://github.com/NLeSC/DiVE).
 In this case, please download DiVE and place in the visualization folder, and use the following command:

-../../dnabarcoder.py visualize -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 3 -mc 400 -method dive
+../../dnabarcoder.py visualize -i filamentousfungalITS.fasta -c filamentousfungalITS.current.classification -p 3 -ml 400 -method dive

 ## Prediction